strojiladam/swipescale/Swipe_VIDEO/README.md

   <video class="video" playsinline autoplay disablePictureInPicture>...</video>  ```
   ```

-- To change the playbutton overlay, change the link to your graphic.
+- The default playbutton graphic is linked to the original Qualtrics file.
+It is also available in this directory as `PlayButton.png`.
+It's advised to upload this image to your Qualtrics Files and use the URL from there to ensure your project's integrity.
-- The default playbutton graphic is also available in this directory as `playbutton.png`.
-It's advised to upload this image to your Qualtrics Files and use the URL from there to ensure your project's integrity:
+- To change the playbutton overlay (or path to it), change the URL to your graphic:
   ```html
   .playpause {
       background-image: url('https://masaryk.eu.qualtrics.com/ControlPanel/Graphic.php?IM=IM_gnExt9WbpfLJIDd');